If you’ve come across this article, you probably already know the importance of setting objectives for yourself and your team.

-However, if you’re like most people, you are aware that most goals you set are simply forgotten after a couple of weeks.
+However, if you’re like most people, you are aware that most objectives that you set are simply forgotten after a couple of weeks.

-Why is it that some of us can set and actually realise effective goals, while others tend to waste time setting objectives that are never met?
+Why is it that some of us can set and actually realise effective objectives, while others tend to waste time setting objectives that are never met?

 The difference lies in setting realistic and measurable objectives, and following through to make sure that they are met.